 Our Story: Aggression in Autism and Sensory Processing Disorder

 Our first encounter started around 9 months, as our daughter started head banging.
-She would literally seek out hard surfaces and as she was crawling on her hands and knees she would hit her head into them.
+She would seek out hard surfaces and as she was crawling on her hands and knees she would hit her head into them.
 I quickly learned to see her going to do this and I would swoop her up and she would hit her head against my shoulder.
 At night, she would hit her head around the top of her crib repeatedly.
-This wasn’t just a bump, this was a full force head into object as hard as she could, movement.
-Nothing broke my heart more than seeing my BABY doing this.
-Every doctor we spoke with said this was NORMAL.
-What I now know was that it was sensory seeking.
-She was seeking that input trying to feel something.
-She did this until she was 2 ½ years old.
-It was hard to see it as sensory seeking because it would often happen when we were redirecting her or when we said no. I now know that as her way of coping and trying to comfort herself as she didn’t get what she wanted.
+This wasn’t just a bump, this was a full force head into an object as hard as she could movement.
+Nothing broke my heart more than seeing my, still yet a baby not quite a toddler, doing this.

 Here’s what I want you to know about all these scenarios.
-During all of these phases of aggression, there was no way of getting in, now way of getting through to her.
+During all of these phases of aggression, there was no way of getting in, no way of getting through to her.
 She was shut “off.”
 There was no way to calm her down.
 There was no way to hold her.
 We fought to keep her and us and everything else safe.
 Her brain would literally shut down and there was nothing we could do.
 This wasn’t a child just being naughty.
+This wasn’t bad parenting.
 This was a child whose brain was functioning abnormally and she was literally fighting her way through life.

 These episodes weren’t just short minutes.
 These were hours and days and weeks and years.
 It was from the time she would wake up until the time she went to sleep.
 It was constant.